Exclusion, Selection and Award Criteria Overview

 • has a main aim of the social and professional integration of disabled or disadvantaged persons,

-• Has at least 30% of their employees are disabled or disadvantaged workers
+• Has at least 30% of their employees who are disabled or disadvantaged workers

 You can “reserve” your competition to supported businesses where it is assessed as appropriate.
 This is referred to as a Reserved Contract.

 It is also possible for your Organisation to provide for a contract to be performed in the context of an employment programme operated by a supported business.
-This is a way Procurement Officers can encourage involvement of disabled and disadvantaged persons.
+This is a way buyers can encourage involvement of disabled and disadvantaged persons.

-The Procurement Reform (Scotland) Act 2014 requires an organisation to:
+The Procurement Reform (Scotland) Act 2014 requires an organisation to consider:

-• To consider how, it may involve Supported Businesses.
+• How it may involve supported businesses.
 This can be facilitated by how the procurement process is conducted;

 • Determining whether an organisation meets the definition of a supported business (for the purposes of public procurement legislation);